Our services are free & confidential.

 - Is your pregnancy capable of developing under normal conditions.

 Life Options offer free limited ultrasounds to confirm intrauterine pregnancy with fetal heart rate and pregnancy dating.
 Exam is offered up to 20 weeks.
-Please make an appointment for a pregnancy test before an ultrasound, as ultrasounds can only be offered after a positive test.

 If you are considering abortion, an ultrasound is recommended before going to an abortion clinic or taking RU486 (the Abortion Pill).
 An ultrasound will tell you for sure how many weeks pregnant you are, which determines the types of abortion procedures available to you.
 An ultrasound also tells you if the pregnancy viable (able to survive) or at risk for a natural miscarriage, avoiding the need for an abortion.
 Make an appointment with a medical professional at Life Options to receive a free ultrasound and to learn more about abortion.